GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-privacy/index.md

 **Permissions list** This section contains a list of permissions that your extension uses (as declared in your manifest), with a field for you to state the justification for each permission.
 Fill out these fields to tell the reviewers why your extension needs to use each permission.
-If there are permissions listed here that you don’t require, remove them from your manifest before continuing.
+If there are permissions listed here that you don't require, remove them from your manifest before continuing.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/xTk11mZFXz9K0RkLAcmb.png",